 The History of the Metropolitan Museum of Art

 Since the Metropolitan Museum (The Met) was established in 1870 and the doors opened on February 20, 1872, millions of people visit each year.
-It’s easy to understand the attraction of this museum; it is ranked number one nationally and number four globally.
+It’s easy to understand the attraction of this museum; it is ranked number one nationally and four globally.
 The Met is the largest art museum in the United States.
 It should be a must-see on everyone’s cultural bucket list.

 New York Calling: Manus x Machina book I purchased from the Metropolitan Museum of Art, NYC.